uiceds/syllabus/manuscript.md

       * Unit testing
       * Software 1.0 and 2.0

-* __Week 2: Data science for the environment.__ Students will learn the types of environmental questions that data science and machine learning can help to answer, and begin to think about topics for course projects.
+* __Week 2: Data science for the physical environment.__ Students will learn the types of environmental questions that data science and machine learning can help to answer, and begin to think about topics for course projects.
   * Before class, read/browse through existing and proposed data science projects and brainstorm ideas for course projects.
     * [Tackling Climate Change with Machine Learning](https://arxiv.org/pdf/1906.05433.pdf)
     * [PANGEO Geoscience Use Cases](https://pangeo.io/use_cases/index.html)